KeatonBuddy/ML-Bias-Detection-Framework/README.md

 ## Key Features

+### Interdisciplinary Collaboration
-@@ -19,10 +19,117 @@ Engages clinicians, data scientists, policymakers, social scientists, medical hi
+Engages clinicians, data scientists, policymakers, social scientists, medical historians, and underrepresented patients to define clinical fairness criteria and translate them into actionable, quantifiable metrics .

+### Four‑Phase Methodology

+  1. Comprehensive review of bias types in healthcare ML.

+  2. Selection of a peer‑reviewed stroke prediction model with rich sociodemographic variables.

+  3. Faithful replication of the chosen model using original study protocols.

+  4. Systematic bias evaluation and reporting across patient subgroups

 ### Proof‑of‑Concept on NHANES Data